The general process for selecting resources to be included in Positive Choices was as follows:

 Additional notes regarding selection of specific resource types are provided below:

 Drug prevention programs were identified through review of research publications.
 Programs developed in Australia and internationally were considered for inclusion.
 However, international programs were only included if the resources could be accessed and implemented in Australia.
 Programs were only included if benefits of delivering the program were demonstrated in at least one published study.
-The starting point for selection of resources was two systematic reviews conducted by researchers at the National Drug and Alcohol Research Centre:
+The starting point for selection of resources was two systematic reviews conducted by researchers at the Matilda Centre for Research in Mental Health and Substance Use (formerly the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug and Alcohol Research Centre):

 Champion, K. E., Newton, N. C., Barrett, E. L., & Teesson, M. (2013).
 A systematic review of school-based alcohol and other drug prevention programs facilitated by computers or the Internet.
 Drug and Alcohol Review, 32(2), 115-123.